 In one of several efforts to promote advanced education in STEM (Science, Technology, Engineering, or Mathematics) disciplines, the Pennsylvania Space Grant Consortium (PSGC) offers financial support to undergraduate students through an annual state-wide scholarship program.
 Women, underrepresented minorities, and persons with disabilities are especially encouraged to apply.

 A limited number of one-year scholarships in the amount of $4,000 for academic year 2019-2020 will be awarded to outstanding undergraduate students across the state of Pennsylvania who meet the following requirements:

 – Applicant must be enrolled full-time at an accredited Pennsylvania college or university.

 – Applicant must be a rising junior or senior in Fall 2019.

 – Applicant must be enrolled in a science, technology, engineering or mathematics program and likely to pursue a career in an are of interest to NASA.

-- In keeping with the National Space Grant College and Fellowship Program goals, scholars will participate in mentoring or education outreach activities (for grades K-12, undergraduates or the general public) for a minimum of ten hours per semester.
+PSGC scholars must agree to participate in education outreach or mentoring activities (for grades K-12, undergraduates or the general public) for a minimum of ten hours per semester during the award period.